Planting a new church is never easy.

 “I spoke with someone [from Tithe.ly] who knew why I wanted to raise money, and they wanted to help us raise money because we all have the same goal,” shared Andrew.

-Whether you’re in the process of planting a church or leading an existing church, fundraising and giving is really about Kingdom partnerships—churches, people, and organizations who partner together for the cause of Christ.
+Whether you’re in the process of planting a church or leading an existing one , fundraising and giving is really about Kingdom partnerships—churches, people, and organizations who partner together for the cause of Christ.
 Providing the local church and ministries with the tools they need to increase giving and reach more people is the driving force behind Tithe.ly.

 “Knowing [this] about Tithe.ly, I wouldn’t want to work with anyone else,” Andrew shared.